Adhesion is the paints ability to grab on the surface without peeling.

 I don't want to overstate what the Regal Select can do for you.
 If you have molding installed within the last 20 years, or if your molding and doors are in mint condition then the Regal Select will look amazing.

-However, if you have original molding from the 1950's or before that is beat up, no paint is going to make that look new.
+However, if you have original molding from the 1950's or before that has many layers of built up paint, then no paint is going to make that look new.
 If you want it to look new, it probably will need to be replaced.